zentrocdot/sd-webui-aspect_ratios-dd/README.md

 ## Points of Criticism AUTOMATIC1111

-<p align="justify">AUTOMATIC1111 uses Gradio to programme the web interface.
-The Gradio used is extremely buggy and outdated.
-Currently local version 5.0.1 is installed, AUTOMATIC1111 uses 3.41.2.
-In forum posts it can be read that the outdated version is given priority over an adaptation.
-This does not really motivate users to programme extensions.</p>
+<p align="justify"><i>AUTOMATIC1111</i> uses <i>Gradio</i> to programme the web interface.
+The <i>Gradio</i> version used is extremely buggy and outdated.
+Currently local version 5.0.1 is installed, <i>AUTOMATIC1111</i> uses 3.41.2.
+In <i>AUTOMATIC1111</i> forum posts it can be read that the outdated version is given priority over an adaptation.
+This does not really motivate users to programme <i>extensions</i>.
+It can not be that finding workarounds for bugs is the way to spend time in programming.</p>

 # References